Josiah Wood

 Josiah Wood (18 April 1843 - 13 May 1927) was a Canadian lawyer, entrepreneur, mayor, parliamentarian, and the 13th Lieutenant Governor of the province of New Brunswick.
 He was born in Sackville, New Brunswick in 1843.

 Personal life

 He was the son of Mariner Wood and his wife Louisa Trueman of Point de Bute.
 On 14 January 1874, Wood married Laura S. Trueman of Sackville.
+His son, Herbert M. Wood served in the Legislative Assembly of New Brunswick from 1925 to 1935.
 He died on 13 May 1927 in Sackville, New Brunswick.

 Education

 After attending public school in Sackville, he entered Mount Allison Academy; later he became a member of the first graduating class of the newly founded university, then known as Mount Allison Wesleyan College.
 In 1866 he was awarded a Master of Arts degree with admission to the Bar of New Brunswick occurring later in the year.

 Career

 He entered the family business and built Mariner Wood & Sons into a company involved in retail, wholesale, shipbuilding, shipping, farming and lumbering, banking, real estate, including a large farm in Midgic plus the Wood Block in downtown Sackville.
 To this was later added investments in a variety of enterprises in Moncton.